 Kira E. Landauer joined the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital in January 2020 as a Community Health Educator.
 She contributes to the development of grant proposals for capacity building and outreach activities, works with capacity building specialists at the Division to create and execute plans to increase awareness of addiction-related health issues across New England, and conducts in-person and multi-media trainings for health providers and community groups.
 Ms. Landauer supports Cambridge Health Alliance Readiness for Gambling Expansion (CHARGE) initiative activities, including management of Gambling Disorder Screening Day.
 She is also a content manager and writer for The BASIS (The Brief Addiction Science Information Source) research blog.
-She is involved in several grant-funded projects, including Statewide Capacity Building and Technical Assistance for Problem Gambling Treatment Services and Project Build Up Learning Academy: Promoting Gambling Services Capacity Among Asian-American Communities.
+She is involved in several grant-funded projects, including Statewide Capacity Building and Technical Assistance for Problem Gambling Treatment Services and Dissemination, Training, & Strategic Consulting for Responsible Online Gaming & Gambling Activities.

 Ms. Landauer graduated from Boston University School of Public Health with a Master of Public Health in 2019.
 She completed a Bachelor of Arts in Anthropology and History & Philosophy of Science from the University of Pittsburgh in 2015.